ronjoethomas/ECE241/README.md

 Lab 5-making clocks and counters

-Lab 6-using finite state machines (control and datapaths)
+Lab 6-using finite state machines (control and data paths)